Cottonwood Heights, UT

 SESSION 2 (11 & UNDER, SATURDAY): EXPLOSIVE STARTS

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Glenn will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Glenn and Doug will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 SESSION 3 (11 & UNDER, SATURDAY): FLIP TURNS & OPEN TURNS

 Focusing on having faster turns is an easy way to drop time and win close races.
 Elite swimmers maintain their momentum through a quick turn and have a powerful push off every wall.
-Glenn Snyders will lead participants through a series of drills to have compact, fast turns in any race.
+Glenn Snyders and Doug Djang will lead participants through a series of drills to have compact, fast turns in any race.
 It’s easy for swimmers to have lazy turns when they are tired, but by learning the correct technique and practicing daily, your swimmer can gain speed on each turn.

 - FLIP TURNS: Your swimmer will learn to carry their momentum through the turn to get in and out of every wall faster.
 Swimmers will practice accelerating into the wall, using their core and arms to get through the turn, and planting the feet on the wall for a powerful push off in the perfect streamline.
 Swimmers will learn drills and exercises to help them master this athletic skill!